ArielDomchik/check-operating-system-script/README.md

-This shell script checks the OS Type, if running on Linux platform, return the distribution (RedHat, CentOS, SuSe or other).
+The primary objective of this shell script is to identify the operating system (OS) platform.
+If the platform is determined to be Linux, the script proceeds to identify and return the Linux distribution.
+However, if the platform is not Linux, the script exits with a status code of 1.
-The script should be run only as root user.
+It is designed to be executed with root privileges.

 - Root User Check: Verifies if the script is run by the root user.
 Exits with a message if root privileges are required.
  `- Root user ID is 0, it checks whether the user's ID is not equal to zero to exit the script`